A Great Grey Owl In An Ottawa Forest

 Bob and I cautiously took our leave of the owl, and then circled back behind it so as to have a view of its back.
 The color pattern on its wings is so intricate and makes the feathers almost iridescent in nature.

-In this video that Bob filmed, you will see that the owl is acutely aware of us but continues to be relaxed as it preens itself.
-The wind is gently ruffling its feathers.
+In are video the owl is acutely aware of us but continues to be relaxed as it preens itself.

 It was an unusually warm, sunny day allowing us to really enjoy the setting.